The International Trade Blog Export Compliance

 If General Prohibitions 4-10 do not apply, go to the Commerce Country Chart in the CCL to determine if there is an “X” in the box or if some other licensing requirement is mandatory.
 If not, the item is No License Required (NLR).
 If so, move to step 4.
 Before going to a specific license exception, make sure there are no general restrictions.

 Again, you can use technology to make this process faster and less cumbersome.
-The Shipping Solutions Export Controls Wizard will tell you if a license is required for your product based on the ECCN classification and the destination country.
+The Shipping Solutions Export Controls Software will tell you if a license is required for your product based on the ECCN classification and the destination country.
 It will also tell you if any license exceptions are available, and the conditions related to those exceptions.

 Step #4